Rali0s/wsman-guardian/README.md

 ## Important references & further reading

 * WS-Man / WinRM protocol and SOAP payloads — use official MS docs when crafting detection rules.
 * Defensive writeups on unauthenticated WMI/WinRM misuse and the “chirp” pattern in the DMZ.
 See the project’s design notes and threat analysis included in `deep-nim-sec.py` for deeper context.

----

-If you want, I can:

-* Produce a `CONTRIBUTING.md` and a `systemd` unit file to run the passive logger as a service.
-* Add a `make` target or Dockerfile for a reproducible analysis container.
-  Tell me which one to add next.